10 Tips to Take Care of Premature Baby at Home

 If your bundle of joy arrives before 37 weeks, then he’s a preterm or premature baby.
 Your baby will be spending a few days in neonatal intensive care unit (NICU), but soon you will be getting him home.
 You may wonder how you will be able to manage such a tiny baby.
 Worry no more, in the following article we shall discuss various tips that may help you in taking care of your premature baby at home.

 Video: How to Take Care of Your Premature Baby at Home (10 Best Tips)

 What Are the Characteristics of Preterm Babies?

-Your preterm baby will require special care and monitoring based on how early he has arrived.
-Also, your baby will have different characteristics in comparison to a full-term baby, however as the times passes these characteristics may become less and less noticeable.
+Your preterm baby will require special care and monitoring, based on how early he has arrived.
+Your baby will have different characteristics in comparison to a full-term baby, but as time passes, these characteristics may become less and less noticeable.

 - Part of your baby’s nervous system may not have developed properly.

 - Your baby’s lungs may not have developed fully.
 Thus, he may have breathing difficulties.

 - A full-term baby lacks lanugo, which is very fine hair that covers the body.
 However, if your baby is born premature, closer to the date of delivery, then he may have this fine fuzz or hair.